 RESTON, Va., Oct.
 10, 2018 (GLOBE NEWSWIRE) — Dr. Colin Haines, assisted by Dr. Christopher Good, Spine Surgeons at Virginia Spine Institute, is the first physician to perform endoscopic spine surgery at Reston Hospital Center.
-Through a micro incision (less than 1cm), Dr. Haines and Dr. Good utilized the magnification of an HD-endoscope to perform a microdiscectomy.
+Through a micro-incision (less than 1cm), Dr. Haines and Dr. Good utilized the magnification of an HD-endoscope to perform a microdiscectomy.
 This surgical method allowed safer and more efficient removal of a disc herniation.

-Minimally invasive procedures are now commonplace in spinal surgery, but endoscopic spine surgery utilizes ultra-minimally invasive technology that enhances traditional surgical technique.
+Minimally invasive procedures are now commonplace in spinal surgery, but endoscopic spine surgery utilizes ultra-minimally invasive technology that enhances traditional surgical techniques.
 The advantage of a smaller incision (less than 1cm) and the introduction of a high-resolution camera minimizes tissue disruption and reduces post-operative pain for the patient.
 Typically performed as an outpatient procedure, patients undergo less anesthesia and experience improved recovery times.

 A wide-reaching innovation, endoscopic spine surgery has promise to transform the lives of patients with degenerative disc disease, disc herniations, and spinal stenosis.
 This milestone is an essential breakthrough for future spinal procedures as the specialists at Virginia Spine Institute work to advance endoscopic technology for spinal fusions and spinal decompressions.

-“Endoscopic spine surgery has unleashed new potential for faster, safer, and more effective surgical recoveries,” says Dr. Colin Haines, Spine Surgeon and Director of Research at Virginia Spine Institute.
+“Endoscopic spine surgery has unleashed the new potential for faster, safer, and more effective surgical recoveries,” says Dr. Colin Haines, Spine Surgeon and Director of Research at Virginia Spine Institute.
 “I’m proud to dramatically improve the lives of patients suffering from back pain by pioneering treatment solutions like this that get them back to their active lifestyles faster.”

 Dr. Colin Haines is an expert in minimally invasive surgical techniques that improve patient safety and reduce recovery time.
 These techniques include ultrasonic spine surgery, endoscopic spine surgery, and robot-guided spine surgery.